raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 to request that a client close the DSO session and underlying connection, and not to reconnect for the indicated time interval.

-In this case it applies to the DSO session as a whole, and the client MUST close the DSO session, as described in {{retry}}.
+In this case it applies to the DSO session as a whole, and the client MUST begin closing the DSO session, as described in {{retry}}.
 The RCODE in the message header MUST indicate the reason for the termination: